 The upper valley has two Bhotiyas villages in the Langtang region-the first where you get to acclimatize, which is at 3300m, and the second, known as Kyanjin, at 3750m, that is proud to show off their gompa and, along with it, a cheese factory and chalet lodge.

-Then, there is Tsergo Ri (Ri small hill) at 5,033m where you get to climb and also to explore the upper valley glaciers.
-One gets the serenity of white wilderness of peaks and specially that of the 8,013m Shisha Pangma.
+Then, there is Tsergo Ri (Ri small hill) at 5033m, where you get to climb and also explore the upper valley glaciers.
+One gets the serenity of the white wilderness of peaks, especially that of the 8013m Shisha Pangma.

 The trek to Langtang

-The following day we hit the trail for Kyungjin which is at an elevation of 3798 m.
-Here we get to to acclimatise and to do a short climb to the summit of Tsergo Ri where one gets the scintillating panoramic view of the Himalayan peaks in the vicinity.
+The following day, we hit the trail for Kyungjin, which is at an elevation of 3798m.
+Here we get to acclimatise and do a short climb to the summit of Tsergo Ri, where one gets a scintillating panoramic view of the Himalayan peaks in the vicinity.

-From Kyungjin it is back to Lama Hotel but not home as yet, as now, our hike takes you to Thulo Syabru from where the next stop for the night is Sing Gompa; we get a taste of Buddhist culture first hand.
-Now we hit the road on foot for Gosainkund that is at a height of 4380 m and houses a freshwater lake and is also a holy area for the Hindus, as it is said to have been the dwelling place of Lord Shiva and his spouse.
+From Kyungjin, it is back to the Lama Hotel but not home as yet.
+As now, our hike takes you to Thulo Syabru, from where the next stop for the night is Sing Gompa; we get a taste of Buddhist culture first hand.
+Now we hit the road on foot for Gosainkund, which is at a height of 4380m and houses a freshwater lake.
+It is also a holy area for the Hindus, as it is said to have been the dwelling place of Lord Shiva and his spouse.

-The following four day’s hike takes us to Sundarijal which is on the edge of Kathmandu in the vicinity of the Shivapuri forest area after having stopped at Gopte 3440 m, Mangan Kharka, Gulphu Bhanjyang 2125 m and Chisopani (translates to cool water in the local language).
+The following four days’ hike takes us to Sundarijal, which is on the edge of Kathmandu in the vicinity of the Shivapuri forest area, after having stopped at Gopte (3440m), Mangan Kharka, Gulphu Bhanjyang (2125m) and Chisopani (which translates to cool water in the local language).
 From Sundarijal, it is a short bus ride back to your hotel.